 Typically these units run around $100 to $600 depending on BTU size.

-Not unlike window air conditioners, portable air conditioners are one of the best options for smaller living spaces.
+Not unlike window a/c units, portable air conditioners are one of the best options for smaller living spaces.
 How these units work is by taking air from your room and cooling it while sucking in warm air and blasting it outside through a hose.

-Starting at around $150 for smaller models, portable air conditioners can end up being around $700 or $800 depending on the BTU size you are looking to buy.
+Starting at around $150 for smaller models, portable a/c units can end up being around $700 or $800 depending on the BTU size you are looking to buy.

 Evaporative Air Conditioners

 If you live in a particularly dry and hot environment, evaporative air conditioners are perfect for cooling down your home.
-Unlike most air conditioners where they pull hot air out of your house and blow cold air in, evaporative air conditioners pull in hot air from outside where it is cooled by evaporated water then dispersed by the indoor unit.
+Unlike most a/c units where they pull hot air out of your house and blow cold air in, evaporative air conditioners pull in hot air from outside where it is cooled by evaporated water then dispersed by the indoor unit.

 Because of the fact that these units are using evaporated water to cool air, evaporative air conditioners also doubles as a room humidifier, which might not be optimal for people living in damper environments.